RakeshRedekar/IPL-Data-Visualization/README.md

 ## Extra Features :

-- Select the year to render data of perticular year.
+- Select the year to render data of particular year.
 - Clicking on picture of "Man of the Series" player will redirect you to player's Wikipedia profile.
 - Click on "Season Leaderboard" sticker to see the overall Leaderboard of all teams.